Guardians vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has seven doubles, a triple, nine home runs, 34 walks and 37 RBI (59 total hits).
-He's also swiped one base.
+- Bregman has eight doubles, a triple, nine home runs, 35 walks and 38 RBI (60 total hits).
+He has stolen one base.

 Bregman Recent Games